 - Legal systems

 A full list to open access versions of all my publications can be found here.
 Consultancy that I have conducted for a wide range of organisations is listed here.
 You can also explore my policy engagements and media contributions here.
 I served as a director and on the executive board of the Free Legal Advice Centres (FLAC) for a five year period (2009-2014).
 I am currently serving on the board of directors NASC, the Migrant & Refugee Rights Centre.

-In UCD, I teach and co-teach on a number of undergraduate and graduate courses, including Introduction to the Irish Legal System (UG), Asylum and Refugee Law (G), European Human Rights Law (UG) and Migration Law (UG).
+In UCD, I teach and co-teach on a number of undergraduate and graduate courses, including Introduction to the Irish Legal System (UG), Asylum and Refugee Law (G), European Human Rights Law (UG), Migration Law (UG) and Social Inclusion Law (UG).
 I was the founding Director of Clinical Legal Education in UCD School of Law (2012-2015) , where I established the Law School’s first placement module.
 From 2015 to 2017, I was Widening Participation Officer, where I took the lead on creating a QQI-FET (formerly FETAC) route into all UCD Law degrees.

 You can contact me by email: firstname.lastname@example.org or send a tweet to @LTlaw_ (direct messages open).